spatie/twitter-streaming-api/README.md

 ## Check filter predicates

-In most cases, your script will interacts with the Twitter streaming API as a daemon.
-To be able to monitor changes in filter predicates, you can use checkFilterPredicates() method.
+In most cases your script will interacts with the Twitter streaming API as a daemon.
+If you want to change the filters while it is running you can pass a callable to `checkFilterPredicates`.
+That callable will be called every ~5 seconds.
-It is called every ~5 seconds and is responsible for checking if filter predicates have changed for your application.

-Package does most of the hard work for you in terms of ensuring that predicate updates happen as soon as possible (but not too often).
-All you have to do is make calls to setTrack() and setFollow() appropriately, and package will handle the reconnection/etc. For example, it may look something like (partial example):
+Here's an example:

 ```php
 PublicStream::create(